An Essential Career Planning Guide for High School Students

 High school career exploration helps set students up for success later in life.
 Whether you are a student yourself or a parent looking for guidance on how to help a high schooler choose a career, you will find this guide beneficial for career exploration and planning.

-Unity College connects students directly with employers using an innovative career exploration tool.
+Unity Environmental University connects students directly with employers using an innovative career exploration tool.

 Goals of Career Planning for High School Students

 Career planning for high school students is about exploring many different careers in the hopes of finding something they enjoy doing and that they can make money from.
 It’s essential to begin this process before students graduate from high school and have to choose a major in college or enter the workforce.
 The goals of career planning for high school students include:

 - Meaningful Career: Younger generations are consistently putting a high value on doing work that they are passionate about.
 This includes working for companies whose mission and actions align with their own values and seeking out jobs that can help save the world.

 - Financial Stability: College is an investment and can be an expensive one.
 Career planning is a way to ensure that students and their parents are making smart choices to maximize their return on investment from college.

 - Increased Opportunities: Effective career planning can increase a student’s earning potential and promotion opportunities by choosing occupations that are in high demand.